kinamoroll/NLPUtilCollection/README.md

 - `html` – the content of an HTML page, encoded using the `urlencode` function (the page needs to be downloaded independently).

 It's very important to encode the transmitted page in `URL-encoding` format because if there is no encoding, the parser will process only part of the page (up to the first symbol `&`)!

+As a result, the main content of the page will be returned without html tags.

+### Fuzzy Application Duplicate Deletion

+**API Endpoint**: `/deduplicate`

+❗️ Please note that only `JSON` is acceptable.

+The following keys with values must be inside `json`:
+- `sentences` – an array of strings (sentences) from which duplicates are to be deleted;
+- `threshold` – a threshold value in the interval `[0.0, 1.0]`, triggering which considers the sentence as a fuzzy duplicate (the parameter is optional, by default: `0.8`).